 The City of Burlington (City), since 2017, has been planning for urban redevelopment (intensification) in four (4) designated locations across the City previously referred to as "Mobility Hubs", now referred to as Major Transit Station Areas (MTSA)1, specifically: Downtown Burlington, Burlington GO, Appleby GO and Aldershot GO.
-Over this period of time, Wood Environment & Infrastructure Solutions (Wood) (then Amec Foster Wheeler) and Dillon Consulting (Dillon) supported the City in the evaluation of flood risk and environmental considerations [through an Environmental Impact Study (EIS)], as well as servicing needs for storm, water and wastewater (Area Servicing Plans).
+Over this period of time, Wood Environment & Infrastructure Solutions (Wood) (then Amec Foster Wheeler) and Dillon Consulting (Dillon) supported the City in the evaluation of flood risk and environmental considerations (through an Environmental Impact Study (EIS)), as well as servicing needs for storm, water and wastewater (Area Servicing Plans).
 These assessments were conducted under the principles and assumptions associated with population projections to 2041.
-Since that time, through public and stakeholder consultation, concerns have been raised related to the projected densities in the various Mobility Hubs, particularly for Downtown Burlington.
-To this end, the City retained SGL Planning & Design Inc. (SGL) to re-examine Downtown Burlington in light of public and stakeholder feedback (ref.
+Since that time, through public and stakeholder consultation, concerns have been raised related to the projected densities in the various Mobility Hubs, particularly for the Downtown Burlington Hub.
+To this end, the City retained SGL Planning & Design Inc. (SGL) to re-examine the Downtown Hub in light of public and stakeholder feedback (ref.
 "Taking a Closer Look at the Downtown: Themes, Principles and Land Use Concepts, October 2019").
 This process has resulted in revised precincts, as well as two (2) alternative concepts which have been taken to the Public.
-These land use concepts reflect population projections to 2031, with the acknowledgement of additional requirements for capacity/potential beyond the 2031 horizon.
+These land use concepts reflect population projections to 2031, with the acknowledgement of additional capacity/potential beyond the 2031 horizon.

-The intent of this ASP is to document the servicing needs for storm, water and wastewater, specific to the land use and built form recommendations contained in the Taking a Closer Look at the Downtown: Final Report, and also highlight the flood risks in the updated/designated areas (per the Taking a Closer Look at the Downtown: Final Report).
+The intent of this ASP is to document the servicing needs for storm, water and wastewater specific to the land use and built form recommendations contained in the "Taking a Closer Look at the Downtown: Themes, Principles and Land Use Concepts" (SGL Planning & Design Inc, October 2019), and also highlight the flood risks in the updated/designated areas (per the Taking a closer Look at the Downtown: Final Report).

-Further, it should be noted that the City is conducting a separate technical assessment of the Hager-Rambo Flood Control System (ref.
+Further, it should be noted that the City has conducted a separate technical assessment of the Hager-Rambo Flood Control System (ref.
 Hager Rambo Flood Control Facilities Study Report: Downtown and Burlington Mobility Hub, 2020) which was originally designed and constructed in the late 1980's and early 1990's through a three-way partnership with the City, MTO and Conservation Halton (CH).
-The intent of this separate but related investigation is to determine the structural and physical adequacy of the flood control system with respect to its ability to attenuate (manage) flood flows long-term, and protect the subject study area from flood risks.
+The intent of this separate but related investigation was to determine the structural and physical adequacy of the flood control system with respect to its ability to attenuate (manage) flood flows long-term, and protect the subject study area from flood risks.

-As noted above, the City has conducted a separate Flood Risk assessment for the Burlington Mobility Hub and Downtown areas (ref.
-EIS - Phase 1), which has provided details on flood risks based on current and best available information.
-That study also acknowledges the need for future updates based on contemporary topographic mapping (LiDAR), as well as locally specific information related to re-development applications in the respective areas cited for re-development.
-The follow-on study (termed Phase 2) has had Terms of Reference developed by the City and CH to provide guidance accordingly
+In addition, the City has conducted a separate Flood Risk assessment for the Burlington Mobility Hub and Downtown areas (ref.
+Flood Hazard and Scoped Stormwater Management Assessment - Burlington GO Mobility Hub and Downtown, Wood, September 2020), which has provided details on flood risks based on current and best available information.
+That study also acknowledges the need for future updates based on contemporary topographic mapping (LiDAR), as well as locally specific information related to redevelopment applications in the respective areas cited for re-development.
+The follow-on study (termed "Phase 2") has had Terms of Reference developed by the City and CH to provide guidance accordingly.